frictionlessdata/datapackage/patterns/README.md

    flexibility in specifying missing values that can benefit reading Frictionless data into any software.

-2. The `encoding` property may be used to support any type of encoding, even in cases where value labels or categoricals are not being used.
+2. The `enumLabels` property may be used to support the use of enums even in cases where value labels or categoricals are not being used.
 For example, it is standard practice in software for analyzing genetic data to code sex as 0, 1 and 2 (corresponding to "Unknown", "Male" and "Female") and affection status as 0, 1 and 2 (corresponding to "Unknown", "Unaffected" and "Affected").
-In such cases, the `encoding` property may be used to confirm that the data follow the standard convention or to indicate that they deviate from it; it may also be used to translate those codes into human-readable values, if desired.
+In such cases, the `enumLabels` property may be used to confirm that the data follow the standard convention or to indicate that they deviate from it; it may also be used to translate those codes into human-readable values, if desired.